Inquire Give Summer | SAS Portal

 Imagine the Lasting Impact Your Gift Will Make

 Planned and deferred gifts include bequests, life income plans, life insurance, and estate gifts.
 Many offer significant and immediate income and estate tax advantages.
-All offer a forward-thinking and thoughtful way to support St. Andrew’s mission to offer a transformative education to children of many cultures, any faith tradition, all socioeconomic backgrounds, and a wide range of learning profiles.
+All offer a forward-thinking and thoughtful way to support St. Andrew’s mission to empower students to discover their unique value and embrace their full potential.

 Bequest